-If a pupil feels that there was a circumstance during the assessment that might have affected their grade for the assessment, then they must inform their teacher of their concern in writing within the 2 days following the assessment date and before the marked grades are given to the pupils.
+If a student feels that there was a circumstance during the assessment that might have affected their grade for the assessment, then they must inform their teacher of their concern in writing within the 2 days following the assessment date and before the marked grades are given to the students.
 This will be considered by the Teacher, Curriculum Leader and Principals Nominee, they will be guided in their decision by the standards used by NZQA for external examinations.
-If the concern is upheld a further assessment opportunity will be offered to the pupil.
-If a further assessment opportunity is offered, then any pupil affected by the same circumstance will also be offered the opportunity.
+If the concern is upheld a further assessment opportunity will be offered to the student.
+If a further assessment opportunity is offered, then any student affected by the same circumstance will also be offered the opportunity.
 An example of such a circumstance will be a major disruption such as very noisy building works.

-Authenticity of Pupil Work/Misconduct
+Authenticity of Student Work/Misconduct

-It is very important that work submitted by a pupil which is contributing to the assessment of a Standard is the pupil's own work.
+It is very important that work submitted by a student which is contributing to the assessment of a Standard is the student's own work.

-Each pupil will be required to sign a "cover sheet" attached to the assessment signifying the work is their own and original.
+Each student will be required to sign a "cover sheet" attached to the assessment signifying the work is their own and original.

-Where it is found the work submitted is non-authentic the pupil(s) involved will receive a "no achievement" grade.
-No further assessment opportunity will be allowed for the standard.
-The Principal's Nominee will keep a record of the misconduct while the pupil remains at the school.
+Where it is found the work submitted is non-authentic the student(s) involved may, at the discretion of the Principal's Nominee receive a "Not Achieved" grade.
+A further possible consequence being no further assessment opportunity being allowed for the standard.
+The Principal's Nominee will keep a record of the misconduct while the student remains at the school.